Last updated:

 Find out more on GOV.UK about Disabled students allowance.

-You might be entitled to extra financial help such as bursaries, scholarships, and hardship funds.
+You might also be able to get financial help such as bursaries, scholarships, and hardship funds.
 Find out more about extra money to pay for university on GOV.UK.

 Personal care and support

-The Disabled Student Allowance only covers your course fees.
+The Disabled Student Allowance covers your course fees.

 You may also need help with everyday living.
 You can contact adult social care and ask them for a needs assessment.
 You can ask them any time after you turn 18.
 If you already have a social worker, ask them about getting an assessment.